Danesh17/Cricket-Data-Cleaning-Project/README.md

 - Data_Analysis_part1.ipynb contains Data Analysis to check whether there is a relationship between the career length and batting average of cricket players.
 I used a linear regression model to test this relationship statistically.

 -The project resulted in a well-organized and cleaned dataset ready for further analysis.
-By automating the data cleaning process, we streamlined the workflow and reduced manual effort, enabling faster insights generation and decision-making.
+By automating the data cleaning process, I streamlined the workflow and reduced manual effort, enabling faster insights generation and decision-making.
 The cleaned dataset serves as a valuable resource for cricket enthusiasts, analysts, and researchers interested in exploring trends, patterns, and performance metrics within the sport.